Resourcio-Community/C-language-resources/README.md

 # C-language-resources
-This is an awesome project about Android Dev resources. ⚡
+This is an awesome repo about C language resources. ⚡

 Resources are added frequently! ⚡